Human rights in Chile

 Concerns about human rights in Chile include discrimination against indigenous populations; societal violence and discrimination against women, children, and lesbian, gay, bisexual, and transgender (LGBT) people; child labor; and harsh prison conditions and treatment.
-Additional human rights concerns in the country include use of excessive force and abuse by security forces, isolated reports of government corruption, and anti-Semitism.
+Additional human rights concerns in the country include use of excessive force and abuse by security forces, isolated reports of government corruption, and antisemitism.
 Authorities generally maintain effective control over the security forces.
 However, security forces occasionally commit human rights abuses.
 The government generally takes steps to prosecute officials who commit abuses.
 Nevertheless, many human rights organizations contend that security officials accused of committing abuses have impunity.

-Human rights violations by the military and security forces in Chile were widespread during the rule of General Augusto Pinochet (1973-1990).
+Human rights violations by the military and security forces in Chile were widespread during the rule of General Augusto Pinochet (1973–1990).
 Estimates of the number killed and "disappeared" during the Pinochet regime range as high as 17,000.

 History

 Background

 Early efforts for human rights in Latin America grew out of the Catholic Church.
 Major social breakdowns in Latin America had increased the number of human rights violations.
 The feelings of many Latin Americans had changed, with a concern for human rights growing out of their Catholic faith.
 According to Oxfam, the "vast majority" of citizen advocates first acquired experience in taking control of their lives through Christian communities in the 1960s and 1970s.
 Advocates of human rights criticize governments and attempt to raise public awareness of government repression, torture, and denial of habeas corpus.
 These efforts were spurred on by the Medellin Conference of Catholic bishops in 1968, itself a response to Vatican II.
 The bishops urged the church to "favor the efforts of the people to create and develop their own grassroots organizations for the redress and consolidation of their rights."

 Human rights organizations in Latin America were unknown or existed only on paper before the 1960s.
 In Chile, the tiny Committee for the Defense of Human Rights led by labor leader Clotario Blest existed in 1972, a year before the coup but was inactive.
 Movements to defend human rights in Latin America lagged behind the military takeovers, with the exception of Chile, where activities in response to the 1973 Chilean coup d'etat began almost immediately.